Do You Want To Study Off-Campus During Interim 2017?

 When Should You Apply?

-- If you want to study off-campus during January of your first year (the three options listed above) you need to fill out an application in September.
-Please contact the Office of International and Off-Campus Studies to find out about the application process.
+- If you want to study off-campus during January of your first year (see options listed above) you need to fill out an application in September.
+Please contact the Office of International and Off-Campus Studies in Tomson 380 to find out about the application process.

-- The deadline to submit a Declaration of Intent to apply for a program is in early November.
-Check with International & Off-Campus Studies about the exact date.
-This would give priority consideration for the first choice program.
-The final application deadline for the 2014-15 semester and year programs (both Semester I and II) is February 28, 2014.
-Applications will be available in October, 2012, from International and Off-Campus Studies in Tomson Hall.
-There will be an Off-Campus Study Open House in the Black and Gold Ballroom in Buntrock Commons in early October.
+- Application deadline for the 2016-17 semester and year programs (both Semester I and II) is approximately March 1, 2016.
+On-line applications will be available beginning in November, 2015.
+There will be an Off-Campus Study Open House in the Black and Gold Ballroom in Buntrock Commons in early November.

-- Applications for the 2015 January interims (your sophomore year) will be available in April 2014, at the Off-Campus Interim Open House in the Black and Gold Ballroom in Buntrock Commons.
-The first deadline for interim selection is Tuesday, April 29, 2014.
-Applications will be accepted on a rolling admission after that date until October, 2014.
+- Application process for the 2017 January interims (your sophomore year) will begin in April 2016, at the Off-Campus Interim Open House in the Black and Gold Ballroom in Buntrock Commons.
+The first deadline for interim selection is in late April, 2016.
+Applications will be accepted on a rolling admission after that date until October, 2016.

 If You Have Questions

-- Each program listed in the International and Off-Campus brochure has a faculty program adviser.
-This faculty is a valuable resource about each individual program and is listed in the front of the brochure.
+- Each approved program has a faculty program adviser.
+This faculty member is a valuable resource about each individual program and is listed in the front of the brochure.

 - St. Olaf College encourages you to study off-campus on a domestic or international academic program for a semester, year or interim.
 We look forward to assisting you to study and learn with the world as your campus.